mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 ## Customize Upsert and Delete functions

-If you want, you can replace both upsert and delete functions with your own custom functions to perform those operations.
+If you want, you can replace both upsert and delete functions with your own custom functions.

 These functions represent the last step of the creation (or deletion) of a Single View, in which the Single View collection is actually modified.

-In case the validation is succeeded, the upsert function will be called with the following arguments:
+In case the validation succeeds, the upsert function will be called with the following arguments:

 - `logger` is the logger
 - `singleViewCollection` is the Mongo collection object
 - `singleView` is the result of the mapping operation
 - `singleViewKey` is the Single View key

-On the other hand, if the validation has a negative result, the delete function will be called with the same arguments, except for the `singleView`, which will not be handled by the delete function.
+On the other hand, if the validation has a negative outcome, the delete function will be called with the same arguments, except for the `singleView`, which will not be handled by the delete function.

 In both cases, some operation should be done on `singleViewCollection` in order to modify the Single View with the current `singleViewKey`, with the idea of "merging" the current result with the one already present in the database.

-For example, we have a Customer Single View with a list of products the customer bought from different e-commerce, and we receive an update for a new object on a specific shop, in that case we don't want to replace the list of bought products with the last one arrived, but we want to push the product in the list in order to have the complete history of purchases.
+For example, we have a "Customer" Single View with a list of products the customer bought from different e-commerce websites, and we receive an update for a new object on a specific shop.
+In that case we don't want to replace the list of bought products with the last one arrived, but we want to push the product in the list in order to have the complete history of purchases.

 For both functions, the output is composed of an object containing two fields:

 - `old` which contains the old Single View
 - `new` which contains the new Single View

-These values will respectively be the `before` and the `after` of the message sent to the `KAFKA_BA_TOPIC` topic, that is the topic responsible for tracking any result of the Single View creator.
+These values will respectively be the `before` and the `after` of the message sent to the `KAFKA_BA_TOPIC` topic, which is the topic responsible for tracking any result of the Single View Creator.
 The naming convention for this topic can be found [here](/fast_data/inputs_and_outputs.md#single-view-before-after).

 ```js
 async function upsertSingleViewFunction(